openrobotics/osra-policies-and-procedures/open-rmf_project_charter.md

    1. Asynchronous vote after the meeting ends.
       The voting period shall be not less than three days and not more than one week.
-      A two-thirds (2/3) majority of all PMC Constituents is required for the decision to be accepted.
+      A two-thirds (2/3) majority of all PMC Constituents is required for the decision to be accepted, or a one-half (1/2) majority of all PMC Constituents combined with ratification by the TGC within the next two TGC meetings following the closing of the vote.
-      The decision shall take effect immediately upon the announcement of the result by the Project Leader.
+      The decision shall take effect immediately upon the announcement of the result by the Project Leader, or upon ratification by the TGC, when required.
-      The Project Leader shall announce the vote before or during the next meeting of the PMC after the vote closes.

-   1. Asynchronous vote after the meeting ends, with a simple majority of all PMC Constituents enabling the decision to be carried, provided ratification of the decision by the TGC is given within the next two TGC meetings following the closing of the vote.
-      The voting period shall be not less than three days and not more than one week.
-      The Project Leader shall announce the vote before or during the next meeting of the PMC after the vote closes.
+      The Project Leader shall announce the result before or during the next meeting of the PMC after the vote closes.
-      The decision shall not take effect until ratified by the TGC.

 1. If, upon receiving notice of a meeting in which one or more decisions are to be made, a PMC Constituent requests by e-mail to the Project Leader an asynchronous vote for a decision, then the Project Leader must commence an asynchronous vote for that decision by suitable means, as stipulated by this Charter, within one week of the meeting in which that decision was to be taken.